vt77/WeatherStation-firmware-esp/README.md

 NARODMON_USER="conion"
 ```

+Optonal variable NARODMON_DEVICENAME may be set to name your device (default WeatherStation)

 ### Using webhook

 This option for advanced users.
 You can receive meteo data on your own server by http(s) webhook